MicrosoftDocs/azure-docs/articles/communication-services/concepts/router/matching-concepts.md

 ## Worker Registration

 Before a worker can receive offers to service a job, it must be registered first by setting `availableForOffers` to true.
 Next, we need to specify which queues the worker listens on and which channels it can handle.
-Once registered, you receive a [RouterWorkerRegistered](../../how-tos/router-sdk/subscribe-events.md#microsoftcommunicationrouterworkerregistered) event from Event Grid.
+Once registered, you receive a [RouterWorkerRegistered](../../how-tos/router-sdk/subscribe-events.md#microsoftcommunicationrouterworkerregistered) event from Event Grid and the worker's status is changed to `active`.

-In the following example, we register a worker to
+In the following example, we register a worker to:

 - Listen on `queue-1` and `queue-2`
 - Be able to handle both the voice and chat channels.
 In this case, the worker could either take a single `voice` job at one time or two `chat` jobs at the same time.
 This setting is configured by specifying the total capacity of the worker and assigning a cost per job for each channel.